 Students use a Careers Portfolio to track careers provision and work related experiences.
 As part of student’s portfolio work they will have opportunities to visit colleges, attend Open Days and career guidance meetings.
 By year 14 we aim to have a named destination for all students in order to support our young people in successfully transitioning to intended destinations.
 All students will follow a careers programme to introduce them to the world of work and will have work experience placements and enterprise opportunities where appropriate.

-Educational outcomes are measured against linear and lateral progress.
-Key stages four and five are also measured through accredited outcomes.
-All students develop a personal Careers Portfolio from year 10, which will support future transitions and destination points.
-We promote a firm ethos of learning beyond the classroom and students engage in an extensive careers and work experience programme linked to personal outcomes and accreditation.
+Educational outcomes are measured against accredited outcomes and lateral progress.
+All students develop a personal Careers Futures Portfolio from year 7, which will support future transitions and destination points.
+We promote a firm ethos of learning beyond the classroom and students engage in an extensive careers and work related learning programme linked to personal outcomes, accreditation and destination.